fireship-io/fireship.io/hugo/content/lessons/ci-cd-with-google-cloud-build/index.md

 {{< /highlight >}}

-You can then deploy this image to the GCP container registry and use it build steps.
+You can then deploy this image to the GCP container registry and use it in your build steps.

 ## The End

 There are many great CI/CD providers out there like Travis, CircleCI, etc, but Cloud Build is especially nice for Firebase apps because it's a GCP service with generous pricing.
-It comes with 120 free build minutes per day (that's a lot) then pay-as-you-go if you manage to exceed that cap.
+It comes with 120 free build minutes per day (that's a lot) then becomes pay-as-you-go if you manage to exceed that cap.
 By comparison, standalone services usually have a small free tier, then jump to $50+ per month.
-While it can be tedious and frustrating to configure initially, a solid CI/CD pipeline can be a huge timesaver.
+While it can be tedious and frustrating to configure initially, a solid CI/CD pipeline can be a huge productivity-booster in the long run.